madhan14/Clash-of-Clans/README.md

 ### `Backend`

-This has core php backend which is available in the Backend folder.
+This project has core php backend which is available in the Backend folder.

 ## Learn More